SAP-samples/cap-service-integration-codejam/exercises/09-set-up-remote-system-configuration/README.md

 ### Try it out via the SAP API Business Hub

-👉 Test the [Try Out](https://api.sap.com/api/API_BUSINESS_PARTNER/tryout) facility and run a request in the default environment, which is the Sandbox.
+👉 Use the [Try Out](https://api.sap.com/api/API_BUSINESS_PARTNER/tryout) facility and run a request in the default environment, which is the Sandbox.
 Choose the `GET /A_BusinessPartner` method and endpoint combination (within the "Business Partner" group) and run the request.
 You should see a response that looks something like this:

 ![trying out in the sandbox](assets/sandbox-try-out.png)